sitespeedio/coach/README.md

 ### Best practice

 You want your page to follow best practices, right?
 Making sure your page is set up for search engines, have good URL structure and so on.

+### Privay

+Make sure that your page respect user privacy.

 ### General information